apache/couchdb/share/doc/src/api/ddoc/common.rst

     :get:`/{db}/{docid}/{attname}`

 .. http:put:: /{db}/_design/{ddoc}/{attname}
+  :synopsis: Adds an attachment of a design document

   Uploads the supplied content as an attachment to the specified design document.
 The attachment name provided must be a URL encoded string.